josdejong/lossless-json/README.md

 #### options

-The `options` argument in the function `parse` is either an object with properties `{ parseNumber, onDuplicateKey}`, or it is a `parseNumber` function (for backward compatibility). has the following properties:
+The `options` argument in the function `parse` is either an object with properties `{ parseNumber, onDuplicateKey }`, or it is a `parseNumber` function (for backward compatibility).
+It has the following properties:

 - **@param** `{function(value: string) : unknown} [parseNumber]`
   Pass an optional custom number parser.
 Input is a string, and the output can be any numeric value: `number`, `bigint`, `LosslessNumber`, or a custom `BigNumber` library.
 By default, all numeric values are parsed into a `LosslessNumber`.